Find out what to go out and look at this month

 The Orion Nebula:

 The Orion Nebula is a diffuse nebula situated north of Orion’s Belt (In the southern hemisphere) in the constellation of Orion.
 It is one of the brightest nebulae in our skies and is visible to the naked eye.
 Messier 42 as it’s also called, is located at a distance of 1,344 light-years away from our Solar System and is estimated to be 24 light-years across.
 The nebula has revealed much about the process of how stars and planetary systems are formed from collapsing clouds of gas and dust.

-The Tarantula Nebula is an Emission Nebula which isn’t even located in our galaxy, but in one of our galaxies satellite galaxies, the Large Magellanic Cloud.
-The Nebula is some 160,000 light-years away from our Solar System and is 300 light years across.
-This Nebula is an extremely luminous object, Its luminosity is so great that if it were as close to Earth as the Orion Nebula, the Tarantula Nebula would cast shadows and take up 60% of the horizon.
+The Tarantula Nebula is an Emission Nebula that isn’t even located in our galaxy, but in one of our galaxies satellite galaxies, the Large Magellanic Cloud.
+The Nebula is some 160,000 light-years away from our Solar System and is 300 light-years across.
+This Nebula is an extremely luminous object, its luminosity is so great that if it were as close to Earth as the Orion Nebula, the Tarantula Nebula would cast shadows and take up 60% of the horizon.
 It’s is the most active starburst region known in the Local Group of galaxies, this is because the nebula resides on the leading edge of the Large Magellanic Cloud where ram pressure is stripping, and the compression of the interstellar medium likely resulting from this, is at a maximum.